 According to N.R.S.
 176A.265, when a defendant has been discharged from the treatment program, the court has to order all documents sealed that are connected to the case, such as minute book entries and court dockets.
 Documents related to the case which are in custody of other law enforcement agencies and officers also should be sealed.

-The court should take this action and order the records sealed without a hearing, unless the Division of Division of Parole and Probation requests a hearing and shows cause.
+The court should take this action and order the records sealed without a hearing unless the Division of Parole and Probation requests a hearing and shows cause.

 You need to know your rights when it comes to probation, treatment programs, and sealing of your records.
 LV Criminal Defense can help with this and other legal matters.
 Give us a call today to schedule a consultation and find out how our Las Vegas defense attorneys can help you.